-This policy will be reviewed in full by the Governing Body no less than annually.
+This policy will be reviewed in full by the Board of trustees no less than annually.

-The policy was last reviewed and agreed by the Governing Body/ Board of trustees on 20th September 2022.
+The policy was last reviewed and agreed by the Board of trustees on Thursday 8th September 2022 (although circulated 1st September 2022)

-It is due for review on 20th September 2023 (up to 12 months from the above date).
+It is due for review on September 2023 (up to 12 months from the above date).